ggtakec/s3fs-fuse-awscred-lib/README.md

 -o credlib=libs3fsawscred.so
 ```

-#### credlib_opts
+### credlib_opts
 Specifies the options provided by `s3fs-fuse-awscred-lib`.
+- LogLevel
-If you specify `s3fs-fuse-awscred-lib`, you can specify the output level of the debug message shown below for this option:
+Specify the output level of the debug message shown below for this option:
+_These options are the same as the log level defined in `aws-sdk-cpp`(Aws::Utils::Logging::LogLevel)._
   - Off
   - Fatal
   - Error
   - Warn
   - Info
   - Debug
   - Trace
+- SSOProfile(SSOProf)
+Specify the SSO profile name. _(mainly the name written in sso-session in `.aws/config`.)_
+_This DSO cannot handle that authentication callback when it comes to SSO, so it is a temporary token acquisition._

+If you want to specify multiple options above, please specify them using a comma(`,`) as a delimiter.

+For the LogLevel option, you can omit `LogLevel` and specify its value directly.
-_These options are the same as the log level defined in `aws-sdk-cpp`(Aws::Utils::Logging::LogLevel)._
+For example, `Loglevel=Info` is the same as `Info`.

 Example:
 ```
+-o credlib_opts="Loglevel=Info"
 -o credlib_opts=Info
+-o credlib_opts="Loglevel=Info,SSOProfile=MyProf"
 ```